LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 ## 2.2.2 Expressions

-In some cases such as in fixups/LR Records, an expression is used to specify an address or offset.
+In some cases such as in fixups or `LR` Records, an expression is used to specify an address or offset.
 An expression is a comma-delimited sequence of constants, the operators '+','-'.'*','/', and internal variables.
 The elements of an expression are in postfix notation, that is the expression: